Team9DSI/Retail-Sales-and-Customer-Demographics/models/README.md

-# 🌟 SARIMA Model for Time Series Forecasting
+# 🌟 SARIMA Model for Time Series Forecasting (Implemented by Srujana Gunde)

 ## Overview
 This repository contains a Python script that demonstrates the use of SARIMA for forecasting time series data.
 The script performs model selection, trains the best model, and evaluates its performance. 🧰